-The Conservation College runs three unique, full-time summer programs.
+The Conservation College runs two unique, full-time summer programs.
 These technical training programs lead to personal enrichment, meaningful jobs, and for some graduates, self-employment in the outdoor field.

 The Earth Skills Teaching Apprenticeship has been our hallmark residential program since 1999 and is available for qualified participants who want to learn to teach wilderness skills in a fast-paced, outdoor setting.
 Our goal is to ensure that by the end of the summer you have the skillset necessary to work anywhere in the field of outdoor education.
-Be part of our 20th Summer, arriving between June 7-15 to get settled in, participating in all our summer camps and expeditions, and departing in late summer or fall, with off-season wilderness skills coursework provided for ongoing education.
-Click here for details on this advanced wilderness skills training program.
-This is a 100% work-trade program if you complete the summer.
-The official cost of $3,600 for wilderness skills training weeks in the first half of the summer is refunded at $600/wk for assisting and co-teaching youth and family camps in the second half of the summer.
-There are absolutely no other expenses an apprentice would need to make all summer long, other than personal entertainment, etc. We can accept 6 new apprentices in 2019, so apply by March 25th for the best placement opportunity.
+Start as early as May 18th online, arrive as early as July 5th on site, and stay as late as August 29th.
+Experience our summer training camps and expeditions, and become eligible for hire at our summer day camps later in the summer.
+This is a work-trade experience with all expenses covered for qualified applicants.
+Apply asap before space fills.

 Email us with any questions.
 We always keep your information absolutely private.
 You can also like our facebook page to keep in better touch.
 While considering an application, check out our apprenticeship testimonials from novice apprentices, former campers-turned-instructors, and experienced educators who all succeeded in our summer apprenticeships and agree that the results far exceed expectations.